astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                 ├── Footer.vue                      # Component that contains HTML for the footer featured on App.vue
-                └── Sidebar.vue                     # Component that contains HTML for the References sidebar ├── repositories\                   # Folder containing repository pattern Javascript files ├── AreaRepository.js               # Javascript file that points to our web api object "Area" and creates methods for it
+                └── Sidebar.vue                     # Component that contains HTML for the References sidebar ├── repositories\                   # Folder containing repository pattern Javascript files ├── CollectionRepository.js         # Javascript file that points to our web api object "Collection" and creates methods for it
+                ├── DataLoaderRepository            # Javascript file that points to our web api object "ApiJson" and creates methods for it
                 ├── EndpointRepository.js           # Javascript file that points to our web api object "Endpoint" and creates methods for it
                 ├── FormDataRepository.js           # Javascript file that points to our web api object "FormData" and creats a post method
+                ├── LoginRepository.js              # Javascript that points to our web api object "Login" and creates methods to handle login
                 ├── ParameterRepository.js          # Javascript file that points to our web api object "Parameter" and creates methods for it
-                ├── LoginRepository.js              # Javascript that points to our web api object "Login" and creates methods to handle login
                 ├── Repository.js                   # Javascript file that points to the url that our backend is running on └── RepositoryFactory.js            # Javascript file that sets environments for either unit testing or running the project
             ├── router\